Tensounder54/jfr/README.md

 You can find the licence for jfr in the [LICENCE](/LICENSE) file.

-The Java Freecycle Reader is licenced and distabuted under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
+The Java Freecycle Reader is licensed and distributed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
 [2]

 ----------